OPEC daily basket price down

 Trend:

-The price of OPEC basket of fourteen crudes stood at $70.5 a barrel on April 25, which is $0.84 less than on April 24, the cartel told Trend.
+The price of OPEC basket of fourteen crudes stood at $70.47 a barrel on May 2, compared with $70.59 the previous day, according to OPEC Secretariat calculations.

 The OPEC Reference Basket of Crudes (ORB) is made up of the following: Saharan Blend (Algeria), Girassol (Angola), Oriente (Ecuador), Zafiro (Equatorial Guinea), Rabi Light (Gabon), Iran Heavy (Islamic Republic of Iran), Basra Light (Iraq), Kuwait Export (Kuwait), Es Sider (Libya), Bonny Light (Nigeria), Qatar Marine (Qatar), Arab Light (Saudi Arabia), Murban (UAE) and Merey (Venezuela).